kosticlab/ancient-microbiome-denovo/README.md

 ### functional_analysis
 Pipeline to predict genes and CAZymes and process gene catalog.

+### Msmithii_molecular_clocking
+Codes used to perform molecular clocking for Methanobrevibacter smithii

 ### parasite_analysis
 Scripts to analyze and visualize parasites identified in the samples.